palm86/hex_flora/priv/herbarium/aloe_perfoliata.md

 ---

 Sprawling perennial with stem of up to 2m.
 Often dangling from a cliff or prostrate with only leaf-bearing parts upright.
-Oval triangular leaves with spots and with thorns along the margins.
+Oval triangular leaves with spots and with thorns along the margins and undersides.
 Red flowers on a raceme.
 Synonymous with *Aloe mitriformis*.

 <!-- read more -->